 No more than one upper division English large enrollment course may be counted toward the minor.
 Only courses in which a student receives a C or better may be counted toward the minor.

 The department offers the MA in English with four concentrations: literary studies in English, composition and rhetoric, creative writing, and cultural studies in Asia/Pacific.
 It offers the PhD in these and other areas, for the doctoral program is sufficiently flexible to allow students to develop individualized courses of study.
-Students applying for the MA are expected to have a bachelor's degree in English or a closely related field.
+Students applying for the MA are expected to have a bachelor’s degree in English or a closely related field.
 PhD applicants normally will have completed the MA in English.
-In addition to the application and transcripts required by Graduate Education, all applicants must submit directly to the department three letters of recommendation and the GRE General Test scores.
-Applicants must also submit a comprehensive statement of professional goals and objectives; MA applicants interested in the creative writing concentration must submit a creative writing sample.
-PhD applicants must submit a representative sample of their scholarly writing; those interested in a dissertation with a creative emphasis must also submit a creative writing sample.
+All applicants must submit an application, transcripts, three letters of recommendation, GRE General Test scores, a comprehensive statement of professional goals and objectives, and a critical writing sample.
+Also, applicants interested in the creative writing concentration must also submit a creative writing sample.
 Application deadlines are December 1 for the PhD program and January 1 for the MA program.
-Complete information on the application process is provided on the department's website.
+Complete information on the application process is provided on the department’s website.